Table of Contents

 The Poster Session theme for 2021 was: Disconnect between the physician and patient.
 The aim of the session was to discuss topics from a patient perspective, to encourage discussion between experts and patients, and to identify any patient-physician disconnect.
 Patients and patient advocates were encouraged to submit abstracts to this session and in March 2021, 13 abstracts were selected for presentation.
 The top-5 abstracts which received the highest ranking were selected for an award.
 The selected abstracts were classified under 5 sub-headings: bladder cancer, kidney cancer, prostate cancer, general oncology, functional urology and COVID-19.
 Each poster presentation was recorded (webcast) and made available on the EAU21 Resource Centre website within 24 hours.
 The Patient Poster Session took place as part of the inaugural EAU Patient Day of the EAU21 Virtual Congress on July 9, 2021.

 The Patient Poster Session outlined several important messages for clinicians, healthcare providers and the healthcare industry (see table 1).
 These were around patient involvement and engagement, communication, collaboration, support, finance and procedures.
 Each set of key messages highlights the clear unmet need for those living with and beyond urological cancer and proposes ways in which healthcare professionals and the healthcare industry can better work with patient advocates to address these.

 Table 1: Key messages from the Patient Poster Session 2021

-In all articles submitted to the EAU for the Patient Poster Session 2021, the patient’s voice was expressed in many forms from typical scientific articles to patient stories and even beautiful artwork.
+In all articles submitted to the EAU for the Patient Poster Session 2021, the patient’s voice was expressed in many forms: from typical scientific articles to patient stories – and even beautiful artwork.
 All have value.
-It is hoped the EAU can build on this pioneering initiative which will undoubtedly shape and improve the future management of urological disease.
+It is hoped that the EAU can build on this pioneering initiative, which will undoubtedly shape and improve the future management of urological diseases.